 Many people speculate that non-compliance with the GDPR laws will attract heavy fines, especially for big brands.
 But small businesses can also run into legal issues.
-Companies that violate GDPR best practices may be fined up to €20 million, or up to 4% of the annual worldwide turnover of the preceding financial year, whichever is greater.
+For example, companies that violate GDPR best practices may be fined up to 4% of the annual worldwide turnover of the preceding financial year.

-In its first preliminary report, the European Data Protection Board stated that only 52% of the 206,326 cases reported have been resolved, so many more are to be expected.
-So far the average GDPR fine has been roughly €66,000 if we exclude the 50 million€ fine received by Google from the French data protection agency, which is currently the largest GDPR related fine on record.
-The smallest being a measly 28€.
+In its first preliminary report, the European Data Protection Board stated that only 52% of the 206,326 cases reported had been resolved, so many more are to be expected.
+So far, the average GDPR fine has been roughly 66,000 euros if we exclude the 50 million euros fine received by Google from the French data protection agency, which is currently the largest GDPR-related fine on record.

 The advertising world has entered a new era concerning data privacy and digital customer interactions.
-Making sure you comply with GDPR when using Facebook Ads will keep you away from potential infringements.
+Making sure you comply with GDPR when using Facebook Lead Ads will keep you away from potential infringements.
 You need to ensure that you comply with the law, especially if your business is dealing with EU audiences.